 Make sure to have fresh clean water easily accessible for all of your pets on hot days and during parties.

 Keep your dog secure, and make sure guests know to do the same.
 If your dog is not allowed out of the house or yard, guests need to know to watch out as they come and go.

 It may be best to allow your dog to say a quick doggy hello to guests, then put your pooch in a secure room with some calming music, toys, food, and water.

 4. Your Dog Doesn’t Need To See Fireworks

 This should go without saying.
-Do not bring your dog to the Fireworks displays, they can be disorienting and frightening to pets.
+Do not bring your dog to the fireworks displays, as they can be disorienting and frightening to pets.
 Dogs are far more likely to bolt if they’re outside and surrounded by explosions that they don’t understand.

 5. Leave Your Pup At Home

-Do you have any other 4th of July safety tips?
-Please share them below so we can all have a happy and safe 4th of July.
+Do you have any other Independence Day safety tips?
+Please share them below so we can all have a happy and safe holiday!